-Full year 2022 and 2021 Net Loss includes an after-tax non-cash goodwill impairment charge of \$395 million and \$750 million, respectively.
+(1) Full year 2022 and 2021 Net Loss includes an after-tax non-cash goodwill impairment charge of \$395 million and \$750 million, respectively.

-Relationship between CAP and Absolute Revenue(1) (our Company-Selected Measure)
+Relationship between CAP and Adjusted (1) EBITDA (Company-Selected Measure)

-The graph below reflects the relationship between the PEO and Average Non-PEO NEOs CAP and the Company's Absolute Revenue for the applicable reporting year.
+The graph below reflects the relationship between the PEO and Average Non-PEO NEOs CAP and the Company's Adjusted(1) EBITDA metric for the applicable reporting year.

-(1) For 2022, refer to the "Non-GAAP Financial Measures" section for a reconciliation of the non-GAAP financial measure or an explanation of the performance measure.
+(1) Refer to the "Non-GAAP Financial Measures" section for a reconciliation of the non-GAAP financial measure or an explanation of the performance measure.